11. Data Discovery and Tokenization#

 input_id_field: "token_ids"

 The custom_dataset provides OLMo the necessary information to load the dataset.
 The name section provides the name of the python object or function that will return a Pytorch dataset object (in this case the tatm.data.get_dataset function).
 The args section specifies the keyword arguments to the function or class constructor in name.
-For these specfic arguments, the metadata field specifies the semantic name of the dataset to load and can also be used to point to a metadata file on disk or a directory containing a metadata file, and the context_length field specifies the length of the input sequences.
+For these specific arguments, the metadata field specifies the semantic name of the dataset to load and can also be used to point to a metadata file on disk or a directory containing a metadata file, and the context_length field specifies the length of the input sequences.
 The collate_config section specifies how to collate the data into batches.
 In this case, we are using the custom collator in OLMo which maps output fields in a custom class to expected fields in the OLMo model.
 The input_id_field specifies the name of the field in the dataset that contains the input IDs.
 This maps the token_ids field in the dataset to the input_ids field in the OLMo dataset.

 Using this config in an environment with OLMo and tatm installed and running OLMo as normal should allow you to load the dataset and train a model using the data.